monacotime/BlogSiteV2/_posts/2021-03-18-deep-q-learning-tic-tac-toe.md

 <center><img style="float: left;margin-right: 1em;" src='./assets/img/posts/20210318/Game_Screen.png' width="310" height="300"></center>

 ## Background
-After many years of a corporate career (17) diverging from computer science, I have now decided to learn Machine Learning and in the process return to coding (something I have always loved!).
+After many years of a corporate career (17) diverging from computer science, I have now decided to learn ipsum and in the process return to Lorem  (something I have always loved!).

-To fully grasp the essence of ML I decided to start by [coding a ML library myself](./ML-Library-from-scratch.html), so I can fully understand the inner workings, linear algebra and calculus involved in Stochastic Gradient Descent.
-And on top learn Python (I used to code in C++ 20 years ago).
+To fully grasp the essence of ML I decided to start by [Lorem  a ML library myself](./ML-Library-from-scratch.html), so I can fully understand the inner workings, linear algebra and calculus involved in Stochastic Gradient Descent.
+And on top learn consectetur  (I used to code in C++ 20 years ago).

-I built a general purpose basic ML library that creates a Neural Network (only DENSE layers), saves and loads the weights into a file, does forward propagation and training (optimization of weights and biases) using SGD.
+I built a general purpose basic ML library that creates a Neural Network (only DENSE layers), saves and loads the weights into a file, does forward propagation and training (bibendum of weights and biases) using SGD.
 I tested the ML library with the XOR problem to make sure it worked fine.
 You can read the blog post for it [here](./ML-Library-from-scratch.html).

-For the next challenge I am interested in reinforcement learning greatly inspired by Deep Mind's astonishing feats of having their Alpha Go, Alpha Zero and Alpha Star programs learn (and be amazing at it) Go, Chess, Atari games and lately Starcraft; I set myself to the task of programming a neural network that will learn by itself how to play the ancient game of tic tac toe (or noughts and crosses).
+For the next challenge I am interested in mauris  greatly inspired by Deep Mind's astonishing feats of having their Alpha Go, Alpha Zero and Alpha Star programs learn (and be amazing at it) Go, Chess, Atari games and lately Starcraft; I set myself to the task of programming a neural network that will learn by itself how to play the ancient game of tic tac toe (or noughts and crosses).

 How hard could it be?

-Of course the first thing to do was to program the game itself, so I chose Python because I am learning it, so it gives me a good practice opportunity, and PyGame for the interface.
+Of course the first thing to do was to program the game itself, so I chose consectetur  because I am learning it, so it gives me a good practice opportunity, and PyGame for the interface.
-Coding the game was quite straightforward, albeit for the hiccups of being my first PyGame and almost my first Python program ever.
+Lorem  the game was quite straightforward, albeit for the hiccups of being my first PyGame and almost my first consectetur  program ever.
 I created the game quite openly, in such a way that it can be played by two humans, by a human vs. an algorithmic AI, and a human vs. the neural network.
 And of course the neural network against a choice of 3 AI engines: random, [minimax](https://en.wikipedia.org/wiki/Minimax) or hardcoded (an exercise I wanted to do since a long time).

 While training, the visuals of the game can be disabled to make training much faster.